'you grew up and you sparkled, but why don't you care?'

 Erin wrinkled her nose, adding, "No thanks."

 The maid of honour had to agree with the bride's sister on that one.
-The bride had attempted many times to set her up with Timothy Murphy countless of times, but she had always made lame excuses to avoid him - partly because Timothy wasn't the guy that she liked.
-She stared past her best friend to the groom, who currently was chatting with Jonathan.
+The bride had attempted many times to set her up with Timothy Murphy countless of times, but she had always made lame excuses to avoid him - partly because Timothy wasn't the guy that she liked, but his cousin.

-"Congratulations, Ivy," the maid of honour said.
-She enveloped her best friend into a tight hug, also getting out of the way not to smudge the bride's makeup.
+"Congratulations, Ivy."
+The maid of honour said.
+She enveloped her best friend into a tight hug, while trying not to smudge the bride's makeup.

 "I'm just so glad that you're my maid of honour-"

 Erin chose the right time to exchange words with another bridesmaid.
-Yes, the maid of honour had been right - Erin was still sore.
+Yes, the maid of honour had been right - Erin was still sore that she hadn't been picked.

-"If you hadn't been here, I didn't know what I'd do!"
+"If you hadn't been here for, I wouldn't have known what to do!"

-"You'd still marry Lance," the maid of honour instantly quipped back, continuing to smile stiffly.
-If she kept smiling stiffly the whole night, the maid of honour's lips would be permanently stuck in such a fake fashion.
+"You'd still marry Lance."
+The maid of honour instantly quipped back, continuing to smile stiffly.

 "You know I love you.
 You're my best friend in the whole entire world," Ivy said.
 "Though, I have to say...you seem a bit off colour, or is that your foundation?
 What's wrong?"

 "Fine.
-I'm fine," the maid of honour said through gritted teeth.
+I'm fine."
+The maid of honour muttered through gritted teeth.
 "It's nothing."

 Of course she was lying.